VOICE & HARP

 “Exquisite, beautiful music blends intelligently with a deep knowledge of the evolution of the harp, delivered with a light and humorous touch.
 A very special musical experience.”

 The harp has been known as an instrument of solace and healing since ancient times.
 For thousands of years, people have delighted in stories of the young King David soothing Saul’s troubled soul with his lyre and of the magical harp owned by the Irish god, The Dagda, that played three therapeutic strains of joy, release and restful sleep.

-Since then, I have enjoyed providing 1-1 sound healing and medicine singing sessions, group sound baths and restorative music sessions for care homes, support groups and institutions.
-Some of my most fulfilling experiences have been playing for babies, parents and staff in the children’s intensive care ward of a Dublin hospital and creating an anxiety-reducing performance for vulnerable prisoners at HMS Prison Bullingdon.
+Despite the undoubted privilege of performing for such prestigious clients, I found myself becoming more drawn towards playing for those in need of the harp’s healing qualities.
+I undertook a four-year training with the Therapy Harp Program as a Certified Healthcare Musician and, since then, I have given restorative music sessions for care homes and support organisations.
+Some of my most fulfilling experiences have been playing for babies, parents and staff in the children’s intensive care ward of a Dublin hospital and creating an anxiety-reducing interactive performance for vulnerable prisoners at HM Prison Bullingdon.